 Keep the sitemap focused on crawlable, canonical, useful pages.
 The more consistently your sitemap, robots rules, internal links, and page templates agree, the easier it is for search engines to process the site.

-Next step: decide whether your site needs image entries.
+Next step: decide whether your site needs image entries in the first place.